julianstein/julianstein-net/_pages/dynamic/whispering-wishes.md

 imageGrid: 175
 ---

+### _Software Development (Max/MSP)_

-### custom algorithms transforming the human voice into animal sounds.
+### With [Plan8](https://plan8.co), development of custom algorithms for transforming the human voice into animal sounds for _Whispering Wishes_, as part of _The Wishing Forest_ collection of interactive installations presented at Brookfield shopping malls in Massachusetts and Connecticut during the holiday season of 2019.

-### The Wishing Forest is a collection of interactive installations for Brookfield properties, operating shopping malls in MA and CT.
-The three experiences Holiday Bells Grove, Wishing Tree Grove and Whispering Wishes Grove encapsulate the Holiday spirit with dazzling light and sound interactions.

 ### Link: [plan8.co/work/wishing-forest/](https://plan8.co/work/wishing-forest/)

+## Two Things — Creative Agency

+## Red Paper Heart — Interactive Design Studio

+### Plan8 — Sound Design